akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 * Pixels belonging to an object are strongly correlated with each other.
 * Pixels belonging to different objects or an object and the background are not correlated or are correlated only very weakly[^bg_correlation].

+[^bg_correlation]: See that, according to above, the background behaves just like a big object behind the objects in the foreground.

 By now, this is a widely-accepted view.
 I would go a step further and say that pixels representing a relation (e.g., two objects that often appear together), or a property, are also strongly correlated; therefore, they are possible to infer from a partial observation.

 The above intuition can be formalized as a training objective.
 Imagine a setup where you try to inpaint an image with some parts occluded.
-To get the mask, we instantiate a masking model whose job is to make inpainting as difficult as possible, subject to some constraints[^mask_constraints].
+To get the mask, we instantiate a masking model whose job is to make inpainting as difficult as possible, subject to some constraints (see below).
 The result?
 You get masks that seem to hide objects or their parts.
 You also get better representation learning results than with using MAE's masks[^learned_masks_for_mae].

-[^mask_constraints]: The constraints are necessary to prevent the masks from becoming too difficult, e.g., occluding the whole image.

 [^learned_masks_for_mae]: The caveat is that using such learned masks requires feeding the whole image into the encoder.
 This results in a significantly increased computation cost for MAE and might not be practical.